 A cybersecurity team may consist of a variety of roles like security analysts, ethical hackers, forensic experts, security consultants, and security auditors.
 The information security auditors are professionals who implement an audit strategy for an organization and conduct audits to check if the IT assets are protected and managed efficiently.
 The organizations set specific standards and objectives which the auditors have to comply with when executing the audits.

 As information security is of utmost importance to organizations, executives ensure that the auditors they hire are highly skilled and have expertise in IS auditing, control, and security.
-One of the credentials that help the hiring managers to find the right candidate is the CISA certification.
+One of the credentials that help the hiring managers to find the right candidate is the CISA Certification in Paris.
 It is a globally recognized credential that validates an IT auditor’s skills and knowledge in assessing vulnerabilities and instituting IT controls in an enterprise environment.
 This article lets you know what CISA certification is all about and why you need a CISA course to achieve it.

 An Overview of the CISA Certification